In this post, discover why women need female empowerment in the workplace and how you can promote equal opportunities in your company.

 - Learners expand their practical skills by acquiring important vocabulary and language competencies for their daily work.
 They train in compact lessons that focus on typical communication situations, such as telephone conversation, leading meetings, or writing emails.
 To this end, Babbel offers a multiplicity of area-specific courses that cover everything from the pharmaceutical sector to the customer service industry.

 - In digital language courses by Babbel for Business, women can train in important competencies and soft skills that support career development.
 Through speaking a new language, women in the workplace gain more self-confidence in their interactions with colleagues and customers.
 The course contents put linguistic tools in hand, with which women can, for example, successfully lead negotiations, give presentations and manage projects in a foreign language.

-With offering language learning, you’ll make an important contribution to strengthening your employees’ skill sets.
-In addition, continuing language education and the examination of cultural particularities also promotes a change in perspective on your entire team, and thereby brings more tolerance, openness, and equality to your entire company.
+By offering language learning, you’ll make an important contribution to strengthening your employees’ skill sets and support female empowerment in the workplace.
+In addition, continuing language education and the examination of cultural particularities also promotes a change in perspective on your entire team, and thereby brings more tolerance, openness, and equality to your company.